Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/Nostalgic-SECCONCTF14.md

 From here you could also solve r as one of the modular sqrts of R, and solve s too, but there's no need.

-R is sufficient, we can use this equation:
+R is sufficient, we can reuse this equation:

 $$tt_i = xx_i \cdot R + jj_i \cdot m \pmod p$$